LambdaTest/Testim-HyperExecute-Sample/README.md

 #### Execute testim tests using Autosplit mechanism on Windows platform

-Run the following command on the terminal to trigger the tests in Java files with HyperExecute platform set to Windows.
+Run the following command on the terminal to trigger the testim tests with HyperExecute platform set to Windows.
 The _--download-artifacts_ option is used to inform HyperExecute to download the artifacts for the job.
 The _--force-clean-artifacts_ option force cleans any existing artifacts for the project.

 ```bash
 ./hyperexecute --config yaml/win/testim_win_hyperexecute_autosplit_.yaml --force-clean-artifacts --download-artifacts